View Document

 3. Investigation Team: A group of people who are assisting an incident investigation.

-5. Notifiable incident: A serious incident involving death or life threatening injuries that requires immediate notification to Worksafe or the equivalent authority.
+4. Notifiable incident: A serious incident that requires immediate notification to Worksafe Victoria or other equivalent authority.